Why to Register a Company in Malta?

 Reasonable rental rate for industrial premises.
 Maltese companies are regulated by the Companies Act, which was enacted in 1995 and originally based on the structure of the UK Companies Act.
 The legislative framework for a Company Formation in Malta is in line with the main EU directives which makes it sufficiently flexible and easy to relate to different legal systems especially those within the EU.

 Maltese regulatory framework provides everything for the different types of entities including public companies, limited partnership or general partnership, european company and the most common, the private limited liability company.
+A limited liability company is the most common form of business entity in Malta, and it has a separate legal personality from that of its shareholders.
+In such a company, the liability of the shareholders is limited to the amount, if any, of the unpaid shares respectively held by each of them.

-Registration of f.e. a public and private company is a relatively quick process.
+Registration of a public and private company is a relatively quick process.
 If the companies legal documents with all supporting documentation complete in good order delivered to the Registrar, within a week of delivery the certificate of incorporation will be issued.
 A Malta Company provides an effective, EU-based solution.

 No clearance is required by public authority for a Malta Company Formation on the basis that the Maltese company carries no activity, business or service which requires a licence or is otherwise regulated under: